SimonTheWang/coronavirusGrapher/README.md

 # coronavirusGrapher
-a simple grapher using matplotlib to graph expected covid cases using knn
+a simple grapher using matplotlib to graph expected covid cases using polynomial regression